ChristianLentz/story--time/CHAPTER3.md

 Other people can't see the changes I made.
 OH NO!!
 We worked on this issue for an hour and still can't figure it out!
-Never mind, our preceptor came to save our error!
+Never mind, our preceptor came to save the day and our error!
-Our project ran smoothly and we were all able to see the code
+Our project ran smoothly and we were all able to see the code.